mgawan/mhm2_staging/docs/mhm_guide.md

 **`--restart BOOL`** <a name="restart"></a>

-If set to true, MHM will attempt to restart a run from an existing directory.
+If set to true, MHM2 will attempt to restart a run from an existing directory.
 The output directory option must be specified and must contain a previous checkpointed run.
 The restart will use the same options as the previous run, and will load the most recent checkpointed contigs file in order to resume.
 This defaults to false.

 **`--post-asm-align BOOL`**

 If set to true.
-MHM will align the original reads to the final assembly and report the results in a file, `final_assembly.sam`, in [SAM format](https://samtools.github.io/hts-specs/SAMv1.pdf).
+MHM2 will align the original reads to the final assembly and report the results in a file, `final_assembly.sam`, in [SAM format](https://samtools.github.io/hts-specs/SAMv1.pdf).
 This defaults to false.

 **`--post-asm-abd BOOL`**

-If set to true, MHM will compute the abundances (depths) for the contigs in the final assembly and write the results to the file, `final_assembly_depths.txt`.
+If set to true, MHM2 will compute the abundances (depths) for the contigs in the final assembly and write the results to the file, `final_assembly_depths.txt`.
 The format of this file is the same as that used by [MetaBAT](https://bitbucket.org/berkeleylab/metabat/), and so can be used together with the `final_assembly.fasta` for post-assembly binning, e.g.: